 Fletching your arrow is relatively simple.
 Split feathers will be wrapped onto the shaft with a thin piece of animal sinew.
 The sinew itself is naturally sticky if you moisten it with your saliva.
 The trick is, to have a piece of sinew, you need to have already had a successful hunt.
 It’s a bit of a chicken and egg problem when you’re building your first arrow.

 If you’re looking for practice creating arrows, you can start with a bit of artificial sinew which will get you a lot of arrow practice for just a few bucks long before you’ve had your first successful hunt.

-Wrap the sinew around 10-20 times at the base of each feather (arrow head side) and then work slowly to the back end of the arrow, gently sliding it through the feather fibers in a spiral pattern.
+Wrap the sinew around 10-20 times at the base of each feather (arrowhead side) and then work slowly to the back end of the arrow, gently sliding it through the feather fibers in a spiral pattern.
 Finish with another 10-20 wraps around the arrow shaft.
-The tackiness of the sinew moistened by your saliva should glue it in place.
+The tackiness of the sinew moistened with your saliva should glue it in place.

 Final Arrow Assembly

 To complete your arrow, carve a knock into the tail end so that it can rest on your bowstring.
 You’ll also need to carve a U-shaped notch into the head of the shaft to allow the arrowhead to attach.
 The size of your notch will vary depending on the size of your arrowhead, but it should be roughly 1 centimeter deep and about as thick as your arrowhead.